Wolf approves election reform bill

 HARRISBURG, Pa.
-(WHTM) – Governor Tom Wolf signed an election reform bill into law on Thursday morning.
+(WHTM) – Gov. Tom Wolf signed an election reform bill into law on Thursday morning.

-The reforms include $90 million to partially reimburse counties for the cost of new voting machines, a mail-in voting option, pushing the voter registration deadline to 15 days before an election, rather than the current 30 days, and pushing back the deadline for returning absentee ballots to 8:00 pm on election day, rather than 5:00 pm the Friday before.
+The reforms include $90 million to partially reimburse counties for the cost of new voting machines, a mail-in voting option, pushing the voter registration deadline to 15 days before an election rather than the current 30 days, and pushing back the deadline for returning absentee ballots to 8 p.m. on Election Day, rather than 5 p.m. the Friday before.

-”These changes will make it easier for people to vote,” said Governor Wolf.
+”These changes will make it easier for people to vote,” Wolf said.
 “It shouldn’t matter why you can’t get to the polls.
 I only care that you have the chance to cast your ballot.”

-”People know what the parties stand for, and what the parties stand against,” said Representative Malcolm Kenyatta, who voted against the bill.
+”People know what the parties stand for and what the parties stand against,” said state Rep. Malcolm Kenyatta (D-Philadelphia), who voted against the bill.
 “And they want the ease and convenience to be able to vote for the parties that best reflect their values.”

 As of next year, only seven states will still have a straight-party voting option.